fatonhoti/Flags/README.md

 ## Roadmap

 - [ ] Add new regions
+- [ ] Add new game mode "Guess the capital"
+- [ ] Add new game mode "Guess the currency"
 - [x] Support for dark mode
 - [ ] Track fun statistics such as games played and average score per game.
 - [ ] Support for other languages (only English available right now)